Abhijeet-Singh14/youtube-tab-control/README.md

 ## Contributing
 Feel free to fork the repository and submit pull requests for any improvements or bug fixes.
 Contributions are always welcome!

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to [OpenAI](https://openai.com) for providing guidance and resources.

+## Support

+For support, bug reports, or feature requests, please [submit an issue](https://github.com/Abhijeet-Singh14/youtube-tab-control/issues).

+---

+© 2024 Abhijeet Singh